dandi/dandi-archive/doc/design/dandiset-issues-tracking.md

   - register/login to dandiarchive: we will reuse that same mechanism
   - submit support requests in helpdesk
 - GitHub provides a versatile and customizable issue tracking system many of the users might already be familiar with
-- In Triage mode dandisets owners would have powers to assign/close issues.
+- In Triage mode dandisets owners would have powers to assign/close issues
+- We will make it optional, so if no GitHub organization provisioned, no backend/UI actions/elements.

 ### Disadvantages